amishbni/RPM/pres.md

 	Markdown is a lightweight **markup language** with plain text formatting syntax.
 Its design allows it to be converted to many output formats, but the original tool by the same name only supports **HTML**.
 Markdown is often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.

-# Markdown Syntax
+# The Philosophy of Markdown

-**Philosophy**

-*Markdown* is intended to be as easy-to-read and easy-to-write as is feasible.
+*Markdown* is intended to be as **easy-to-read** and **easy-to-write** as is feasible.

 Readability, however, is emphasized above all else.
-A markdown-formatted document should be publishable as-is, as plain text, without looking like it's been marked up with tags or formatting instructions.
+A markdown-formatted document should be *publishable* as-is, as plain text, without looking like it's been marked up with tags or formatting instructions.